-In this paper we are interested in the orthogonal waveform families.
-Section 1 highlighted the importance of both orthogonality and independence of the MIMO signals for recognition tasks and/or for imagery purposes.
+Section II highlighted the importance of both orthogonality and independence of the MIMO signals for recognition tasks and/or for imagery purposes.
 Orthogonality is indeed needed in Eq.
 (5) to derive the target intensity function for each MIMO pair and in Eq.
-(7) to recover the target signal from each Tx/Rx path.
-All derived results including MIMO autofocus algorithms [10] then depends on the waveform orthogonality.
+(7) to extract the target signal from a specific Tx/Rx pair.
+All derived results including MIMO autofocus algorithms [12] then depend on the waveform orthogonality assumption.
 So far only TDMA or FDMA waveforms have been tested for orthogonal waveform design.
 The only exception is the CDMA waveforms known as up and down chirps.
 The up and down chirp strategy however only provides two pseudo-orthogonal pulses and it is then inadequate for large MIMO systems.
 In this section we propose a CDMA strategy which fits the requirements of wideband large MIMO sonar systems:

-- 1. wideband width covered by every pulses - 2. 'good' auto- and cross-correlation functions - 3. possibility to generate a large number of orthogonal waveforms - 4. waveforms with smooth phase transition - 5. waveforms with relative constant amplitude
+- 1) wideband width covered by every pulses - 2) 'good' auto- and cross-correlation functions - 3) possibility to generate a large number of orthogonal waveforms - 4) waveforms with smooth phase transition - 5) waveforms with relative constant amplitude

 Note that if sonar amplifier electronics relax the strict constant amplitude constraint, a relative constant amplitude helps to maintain a high energy pulse and then maximise the signal to noise ratio.
 To fulfil the requirements previously stated, we propose to build the MIMO sonar waveforms using interlaced micro-chirp series (IMCS) with constant bandwidth.
-The waveform is the summation of two concatenations of micro-chirps series with equal duration τ .
-The second micro-chirps series is time shifted relative to the first one by a factor of $\frac{\tau}{2}$.
+The waveform is the summation of two concatenations of micro-chirps series.
+Each micro-chirp has the same duration $\tau$ .
+The second micro-chirps series is time shifted relative to the first one by a factor of $\frac{\tau}{2}$ .
 Figure 3(a) draws the envelops of interlaced two micro-chirp series.

-Fig. 3: (a) envelop of the concatenated micro-chirps (blue curve) and the interlaced concatenated micro-chirps (red curve). (b) full IMCS waveform envelop.
+Fig. 3. (a) envelops of the first and second concatenated micro-chirps series (respectively blue and red curves). (b) full IMCS waveform envelop.

-Each micro-chirp has the same duration τ and the same windowing.
-In this paper we chose the Hanning tapering function.
-The windowing function function is threefold:
+Each micro-chirp has the same duration $\tau$ and the same windowing.
+In this paper we chose the Hann tapering window.
+The windowing function has a threefold purpose: